HELPING COMPANIES NAVIGATE THEIR JOURNEY

 SOUTHEAST INVESTOR GROUP

-The Southeast Investor Group (SEIG) is a unique peer-to-peer collaborative membership, composed of partners from 32 Venture Capital Funds, 6 Corporate Venture Funds, 25 individual investors and family offices.
+The Southeast Investor Group (SEIG) is a private peer-to-peer membership, composed of partners from 30 Venture Capital Funds, 5 Corporate Venture Funds, and 20 individual investors and family offices.

-We are not an angel group; rather we are a forum to connect professional investors with select growth stage technology companies.
+We are not an angel group; rather we are a collaboration of professional investors seeking to invest in growth stage technology companies.

-SEIG was founded in 1995 to meet the need for intelligent capital and experienced management support for growth technology companies in the Southeast.
-We meet monthly in Atlanta, Georgia, and encourage co-investment.
+SEIG was founded in 1995 to offer intelligent capital and experienced management support for growth technology companies in the Southeast.
+We meet monthly in Atlanta, Georgia.

 SEIG invests in a variety of technology segments including, but not limited to: